tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 Monet worked with the head architect of the Louvre, Camille Lefèvre, to create a place for these canvases: natural light, plain walls, and sparse interior decoration.
 The work informed the space.

-This is what I think about when I see creative work on the internet.
-I think about this musuem because I sat in that room once for hours.
-I know how it _feels_ and internet display is different.
+This musuem is what I think about when I see creative work on the internet.
+I want it to feel the same but it doesn't.
 I can't stop thinking about the frames.

-Back to computers.
+Let's head back to our computers.

 <hr class="--small">